-2 (4%) N (%) As can be seen from Table 1, the age range of people is between 17 and 56 years.
+As can be seen from Table 1, the age range of people is between 17 and 56 years.
 It was also found that the majority of participants had a normal BMI, and about 28% of them were overweight, and the percentage of participants with obesity was negligible (less than 4% in total).
-Meanwhile, the highest frequency in the study population is related to work experience of 8-18 years (72%) and the frequency is related to work lowest experience less than or equal to 4 years (4%).
-The minimum work experience in the studied community is 2 years and the maximum work experience is 25 years.
-The rest demographic characteristic is shown in Tale 1.
+Meanwhile, the highest frequency in the study population is related to work experience of 8-18 years (72%), and the frequency is related to lowest work experience of less than or equal to 4 years (4%).
+The minimum work experience in the studied community is 2 years, and the maximum work experience is 25 years.
+The rest demographic characteristic is shown in Table 1.